Friendship Oak

 Friendship Oak is a 500-year-old southern live oak (Quercus virginiana) located on the Gulf Park campus of the University of Southern Mississippi in Long Beach, Mississippi.
 The campus was formerly Gulf Park College for Women from 1921 until 1971.

 History and folklore

 Friendship Oak dates from the year 1487, and was a sapling at the time that Christopher Columbus first visited the New World.
 According to legend, those who enter the shade of its branches will remain friends for all their lives.

 In the 1920s, poet Vachel Lindsay taught at Gulf Park College for Women and read poetry to students beneath the branches of Friendship Oak.

 Friendship Oak was the 110th tree to be registered with the Live Oak Society.
 At the time of registration (circa 1940), the tree's trunk circumference was 14 feet (4.3 m).

 In 1950, the oak was featured in a Life magazine article about Gulf Park College, where students attended classes under the tree.

+In 2024, the coast campus was approved for a sidewalk grant from the Mississippi Department of Transportation.
+The grant allows for a dedicated parking space and sidewalk to the Friendship Oak.
+A natural boundary is created to encourage pollinators to come to the area.